junipyyyr/junipyyyr/README.md

 <br>
 While I have you, why don't I sit you down for a moment to tell you about myself.
 Come on, it won't take long.<br>
 <br>
-My name is **June**.
+My name is **Juni**.
 Or, the more eclectic choice, **Junipyr**, because seriously, that just sounds kinda cool.
 I mean, substituing an E for a Y?
 Unheard of.<br>
 <br>
 If it wasn't already apparent by my name, I am indeed a trans woman.
-Who could've guessed.<br>
+Who could've guessed...<br>
 <br>
-I don't really know how to code, and while I would devote some time to learning, that is INCREDIBLY BORING.
+I don't really know how to code that well, and while I would devote some time to learning, that is INCREDIBLY BORING.
 So.
 I will have nothing to do, forever and forever.<br>
 <br>
 Here's some art I made, because why not.<br>
 <img width="425" height="307" alt="Untitled279_20260322045850" src="https://github.com/user-attachments/assets/52ad5967-ae53-4b93-9c99-b5462a4e71b2" /> <br>